URGENT NEWS ALERT – EXPLOSION IN SPAIN

 - Ethanol train accident with multiple car derailments that created massive fireballs

 - release of ethanol during transport resulting in fatality

 All of the above incidents can be grouped by type as either technical failures, management system failures, or human failures.
-PHA’s and DHA’s will help identify technical problems and safety solutions and management systems have to be well designed, rigorously implemented and audited to remain effective, and human failures have to be addressed through leadership, culture, and training.
+Process Hazard Analysis’ (PHA’s) and Dust Hazard Analysis’ (DHA’s) will help identify technical problems and safety solutions and management systems have to be well designed, rigorously implemented and audited to remain effective, and human failures have to be addressed through leadership, culture, and training.